gcgarner/IOTstack/docs/Containers/Node-RED.md

 	You can deal with the last problem by using the device's "by-id" path.
 There's an example of this in the [Zigbee2MQTT](https://sensorsiot.github.io/IOTstack/Containers/Zigbee2MQTT/#identifyAdapter) documentation.

-	Options 2 and 3 deal with the first two problems in the sense that:
+	Options 2 and 3 (below) deal with the first two problems in the sense that:

 	* a device disconnection is unlikely to cause the container to crash (the flow might);
-	* `docker-compose` will always start the container, irrespective of whether devices are attached.
+	* `docker-compose` will always start the container, irrespective of whether devices are actually attached to your USB ports.

-	Options 2 and 3 can't provide a workaround for device enumeration but you can still deal with that by using the device's "by-id" path.
+	Options 2 and 3 (below) can't provide a workaround for devices being given different names via enumeration but you can still deal with that by using the device's "by-id" path (as explained above).

-2. You can map a *class* of devices.
+2. You can map a *class* of devices:

-	* Modify the `volumes` clause to add a read-only mapping for `/dev`:
+	* modify the `volumes` clause to add a read-only mapping for `/dev`:

 		``` yaml
 		volumes: